Amaralesco/TCP-Comm/README.md

 ## Getting Started

 1. Clone the repository.
-2. Compile and run the `server.cpp` file.
+2. Compile and run the `server.cpp` file, when running choose the port that you will be using. `gcc server.cpp -o server ./server 7777`
-3. Compile and run the `client.cpp` file.
+3. Compile and run the `client.cpp` file, when running choose the IP and the port you will be using gcc `gcc client.cpp -o client && ./client 127.0.0.1 7777`

 ## Contribution